Ams1078/northstar-analytics-platform/README.md

 ---

+## What I Wanted to Learn

+NorthStar wasn't designed to replicate work I had already done professionally.
+It was designed to push past it.

+Semantic modeling and executive reporting were familiar ground.
+What wasn't: generating a behaviorally realistic business from scratch, standing up a cloud pipeline on Azure Functions and owning it through failure and recovery, building an attribution methodology defensible enough to survive a challenge, and publishing the whole thing as documentation someone else could actually navigate.

+The project became less about producing a portfolio piece and more about understanding how modern analytics platforms are actually built, including the parts that don't appear in a dashboard.

+---

 ## NorthStar Intelligence Platform

-NorthStar is a synthetic enterprise analytics platform modeled after a national multifamily real estate company.
-The project simulates the complete lifecycle of enterprise data: from business activity through engineering, warehousing, semantic modeling, executive reporting, attribution analysis, and operational monitoring.
+NorthStar is an enterprise analytics platform built around a national multifamily housing company.
+The business, the data, and the customer behavior are synthetically generated, which allows the platform to model the complete lifecycle of enterprise analytics: business activity, engineering, warehousing, semantic modeling, executive reporting, attribution analysis, and operational monitoring.

 The goal wasn't to build the biggest dashboard.
 The goal was to demonstrate how business problems become analytics solutions.